grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "2.3 nautical miles.
 And they are increasing speed now."

 "They're trying to close on us.
-You might be right Owen."
+You might be right Gregory."
 Percy glanced at the battery gauges.
 They were moving fast enough at ten knots that she could almost see the batteries draining.
 Those gauges had passed into the hatched red zone.
 They only had a matter of 20 minutes or so of battery remaining.
 Then they would be forced to remain stationary or surface --- either was they would be an easy target for a final ramming.

 "Find the _Gnat_ Cassandra!
 Quickly!"

 It was not an easy task.
 While the _Gnat_ created an earth-shaking amount of noise while running diesel on the surface, its small size and tiny electric motor made it nearly invisible under water.
 And even though it was relatively quite, the noise from the _Prospect's_ electric motors at this speed also drowned out much chance of hearing a target as small as the _Gnat_.
 The only way it could be done was by carefully filtering the _Prospect's_ motor noise out, and then somehow landing the sonar mics precisely on the bearing of the _Gnat_.
 Cassandra flipped filters on and off, and adjusted the fine-control dials carefully.
 Eventually she managed to limit the noise wash from the _Prospect_ to a degree that gave her some sense she might be able to hear her way around it.

 She scanned and scanned, back and forth.
 All the way around the bow too, but mostly focusing on the direction behind where she had last heard the little boat moving.
 Her mind was out there, deep in the water behind her, but there was nothing but darkness there.
-She felt like she was blind to everything except for her sense of the _Prospect's_ position, and the sub with the ram steadily gaining on them.
+She felt like she was blind to everything except for her sense of the _Prospect's_ position, and the _Grackle_ steadily gaining on them.

 Then she heard the faintest rhythmic pumping noise, off to the starboard side.
 It had to be mechanical, and the _Gnat_ was the only other machine in the area.
 She locked in on it, and tracked it carefully for a minute.
 "I've got them Captain Percy!
 30 meters down, almost directly off our starboard side.
 About a quarter mile off."